Return to Main Page

 The Meaning of Evolution: The Morphological Construction and Ideological Reconstruction of Darwin’s Theory.
 University of Chicago Press, 1992; paperback, 1993 (203 pp.).

 Darwin and the Emergence of Evolutionary Theories of Mind and Behavior.
-University of Chicago Press, 1987; paperback, 1989 (700 pp.).
-Winner of the History of Science Society’s Pfizer Prize for the Best Book in the History of Science, 1988.
+University of Chicago Press , 1987; paperback, 1989 (700 pp.).
+History of Science Pfizer Prize, best book in history of science, 1988.

 Darwinian Heresies, edited with Abigail Lustig and Michael Ruse (Cambridge: Cambridge University Press, 2004).

-Cambridge Companion to the Origin of Species, edited with Michael Ruse, forthcoming in September 2008
+Cambridge Companion to the Origin of Species, edited with Michael Ruse Cambridge: Cambridge University Press, 2008.

 Current Research: